jcarley/cli/Docs.md

   VARIABLE=""   The name of the environment variable to unset
 ```

 `vars unset` removes an environment variables from your associated code service.
 Only the environment variable name is required to unset.
-Once environment variables are unset, a [redeploy](#redeploy) is required for your code service to have access to the changes.
+Once environment variables are unset, a [redeploy](https://resources.catalyze.io/paas/cli/sections/redeploy/) is required for your code service to realize the variable was removed.
 Here is a sample command

 ```
 catalyze vars unset AWS_ACCESS_KEY_ID
 ```

-## <a id="version"></a> version
+# Version

 ```
 Usage: catalyze version

 Output the version and quit
 ```

-`version` prints out the current CLI version.
+`version` prints out the current CLI version as well as the architecture it was built for (64-bit or 32-bit).
+This is useful to see if you have the latest version of the CLI and when working with Catalyze support engineers.
 Here is a sample command

 ```
 catalyze version
 ```

-## <a id="whoami"></a> whoami
+# Whoami

 ```
 Usage: catalyze whoami

 Retrieve your user ID
 ```

 `whoami` prints out the currently logged in user's users ID.
-This is used with the [users add](#users-add) and [users rm](#users-rm) commands as well as with Catalyze support.
+This is used with the [users add](https://resources.catalyze.io/paas/cli/sections/users-add/) and [users rm](https://resources.catalyze.io/paas/cli/sections/users-rm/) commands as well as with Catalyze support engineers.
 Here is a sample command

 ```
 catalyze whoami
 ```

-## <a id="worker"></a> worker
+# Worker

 ```
 Usage: catalyze worker TARGET